wftutorials/opencv-tutorial/README.md

 (547, 512, 3)
 ```

-Where 547 is the height, 512 is the width and 3 is the number of channels.
+Where `547` is the height, `512` is the width and `3` is the number of channels.

 ## Viewing an image

-After we read in and image we can display this image again using `cv2.imshow`.
+After we read in the image we can display this image again using `cv2.imshow`.
 This takes two arguments
 The window name and the numpy array.

 ```python